andy-dufour/chef-jboss7/README.md

 This is a JBoss 7 cookbook.
 It's still in development.
 Feel free to contribute.

+V. 1.0.0    - **Breaking change** - service is changed from jboss to jboss7.
+            - Added travis to repo, working on automated tests.
+            - Lots of rubocop style fixes.

 V. 0.11.0   - Added a jboss7_user provider to create JBoss 7 standalone mgmt users.
             - Added sane defaults for bind addresses.

 V. 0.10.2   - I realize I forgot to include sane defaults for the port numbers.
 Now added.

 ## Supported Platforms

-Ubuntu 12.04
+Ubuntu 14.04

 TODO: CentOS, Windows

 ## Providers

 jboss7_user - JBoss 7 user takes two attributes, the "name" of the resource is the account you're adding to the management realm.
 The password is HEX( MD5( username ':' realm ':' password)).
 The example password is: HEX( MD5(Administrator:ManagementRealm:changeit!))
 You should be able to login to your JBoss management console with the user Administrator, password changeit!
 The provider uses sed -i to delete users therefore is not GNU sed compliant.
 User beware!